NBACentel

-NBACentel (sometimes spelled as NBA Centel), often referred to simply as Centel, is a satirical sports journalism account on Twitter.
+NBACentel (sometimes spelled as NBA Centel, often referred to simply as Centel) is a satirical sports journalism account on Twitter.
 A parody of National Basketball Association (NBA) news aggregator page NBACentral, the Centel page often posts humorous or outlandish faux headlines regarding NBA teams, players, coaches, and personalities.
-Because of the account's similar appearance to NBACentral, many readers are fooled by the account's satirical headlines, mistaking them for genuine sports reporting.
+Because of the account's near-identical appearance to NBACentral, many readers are fooled by the account's satirical headlines, mistaking them for genuine sports reporting.
 Professional NBA players and sports media figures have been tricked by the account, which has since been dubbed "getting Centel'd".

-Despite explicitly labeling itself as a parody account, NBACentel has been the subject of critique online due to its contribution towards monetized disinformation on social media.
-The account garnered further attention after it was abruptly shadow-banned from X on 26 February 2025, before being reinstated the following day.
-As of July 2025, Centel has over 700,000 followers on the platform.
+Despite explicitly labelling itself as a parody account, NBACentel has been the subject of critique online due to its contribution towards monetized disinformation on social media.
+The account garnered further attention after it was abruptly shadow-banned from X on February 26, 2025, before being reinstated the following day.
+As of August 2026, Centel has over 800,000 followers on the platform.

 History

-NBACentel is an X account directly parodying "NBACentral", a basketball news aggregator on the platform.
+NBACentel is an X account directly parodying NBACentral, a basketball news aggregator on the platform.
 The account was opened in July 2022 under a different handle, and initially posted non-parody NBA content before pivoting to its NBACentel identity in 2023.
-The owner of the account, an individual from Toronto who remains anonymous, credits his inspiration primarily to "Ballsack Sports", another "troll" account that has had fake quotes picked up and spread by legitimate news outlets.
+The owner of the account, an individual from Toronto, Ontario, who remains anonymous, credits his inspiration primarily to "Ballsack Sports", another satirical account that has had fake quotes picked up and spread by legitimate news outlets.

-Media writers have suggested that X's incentive structure that allows for monetization on posts by X Premium subscribers has led to the increase in accounts like Centel.
+Media writers have suggested that X's incentive structure that allows for monetization on posts by X Premium subscribers has led to the increase in accounts like that of NBACentel.

-In July 2023, shortly after Centel began posting satirical content, the page successfully fooled Golden State Warriors forward Draymond Green into responding to a fake quote attributed to retired player Kevin Garnett.
-This prompted a response from Garnett, who pointed out Centel was a fake account, and called for X CEO Elon Musk to "fix it".
+In July 2023, shortly after NBACentel began posting satirical content, the page successfully fooled Golden State Warriors forward Draymond Green into responding to a fake quote attributed to retired Hall of Famer Kevin Garnett regarding an October 2022 altercation between Green and then-teammate Jordan Poole.
+This prompted a response from Garnett, who pointed out NBACentel was a fake account and called for X CEO Elon Musk to "fix it".
 Other players and media members have since been fooled by or otherwise drawn attention to Centel's tweets, such as Kevin Durant, Stephen A. Smith and Colin Cowherd.